Evaluating the Generalization Ability of Super-Resolution Networks: Experiments

-\textbf{Noise degradation.} As show in Fig. \ref{fig:blur_KL}(e), with the input noise level increases, the feature distributions become more divergent from that of the input clean data.
-When the noise level exceeds the range that the model can handle (denoise), the SRGA curves of SRResNet increase dramatically.
-It is noteworthy that SwinIR-GAN shows peculiar characteristics when the noise level is larger.
+\textbf{Noise degradation.} As show in Figure \ref{fig:blur_KL}{(e)}, as the input noise level increases, the feature distributions become more divergent from that of the input clean data.
+When the noise level exceeds the range that the model can handle (denoise), the SRGA values increase dramatically.
+When noise level is extremely severe (\eg, noise level is larger than 30), most methods are unable to produce visually pleasing images.
+The results of SRResNet contains many noise residues and artifacts.
+The results of Real-ESRGAN (Real-ESRNet) are over-smoothed.
+The results of BSRGAN (BSRNet) are unsatisfactory with severe color distortion and artifacts.
+It is noteworthy that SwinIR-GAN shows peculiar characteristics when the noise level is large.
 The distance of the feature distributions between the clean input and severe noise input becomes smaller.
-The visual results of SwinIR-GAN can give a reasonable explanation and can well embody the superiority of the proposed distribution-based GA metric (see Fig. \ref{fig:visual_noise2_sub}).
-The outputs of SwinIR-GAN on large noises look more realistic, while the results of other methods contain obvious noise residues or artifacts.
-SwinIR-GAN tends to regenerate imaginary textures based on the noises.
-Although the generated images are different from the GT images in content, the output images look realistic without obvious artifacts.
-However, if we use the IQAs (especially reference-based IQA) to deduce the model generalization ability, such important phenomenon and observation cannot be perceived (see navy blur curves in Fig. \ref{fig:blur_KL}(d)\&(e)).
-More discussions are in Sec. \ref{sec:comparing}.
+The visual results of SwinIR-GAN can give a reasonable explanation and can well embody the superiority of the proposed distribution-based GA metric (see Figure \ref{fig:visual_noise2_sub}).
+SwinIR-GAN can produce relatively realistic output images by generating sharpened textures.
+Although the generated images are not consistent with the ground truth image, they look realistic with few noise residue and artifacts.
+SwinIR-GAN seems to treat the severe noisy input as a kind of texture and generate more textured details according to the noise distribution.
+This demonstrates SwinIR's powerful learning and generation capabilities.
+However, if we use the IQAs (especially reference-based IQA) to deduce the model generalization ability, such important phenomenon and observation cannot be perceived (see navy blur curves in Figure \ref{fig:blur_KL}{(d)}\&{(e)}).
+More discussions are in Section \ref{sec:comparing}.
+SRGA successfully helps us discover such an interesting fact.
+Specifically, the PSNR values continuously decrease when the noise level become larger, since it measures the pixel-wise distance between the SR results and the GT images.
+However, SRGA can help us find that the processing effect of SwinIR-GAN on severe noisy images is not continuously deteriorating.
+For severe noisy images, SwinIR-GAN can still produce visually plausible realistic results.